PrimePlow/PrimePlow.github.io/_docs/Management/event-management.md

 * **Dashboard:** After an event is started the dashboard will start calculating statistics.
 The statistics shown are specific to the snow event.
 * **Public Site:** After an event is started the “treatment” view displayed in the public application will begin showing treatment information.

+![Event Start](/img/NewEvent.gif)

 **Event type:** An event type can be added to denote the different treatment activity taking place (i.e. mowing, snow, leaf).

-![Event Start](/img/NewEvent.gif)
+**Event type filter:** An event type filter will be established by developers upon onboarding and when new event types are created.
+For each event type, filters can be set to control how vehicles mark road treatment.
+The following treatment scenarios are possible:
+* Vehicle status set to treating and no event type filter set - Vehicle marks roads as treated
+* Vehicle status set to treating, event type filter set, and no criteria match - Vehicle does NOT mark roads as treated
+* Vehicle status set to treating, event type filter set, and all criteria match - Vehicle marks roads as treated

 ### Event Updates